Pediatric CT IV Contrast Guidelines: Dosage & Protocols

 Key Takeaways

-• Pediatric CT contrast must be specific to children’s unique physiology to ensure safe dosing and accurate imaging results.
+• Pediatric CT contrast protocols must be specific to children's unique physiology (higher body water content, lower body fat, smaller blood volume, faster circulation, and immature renal function in neonates) to support safe dosing and accurate imaging results.

-• Choosing the right contrast agent, concentration, and warming the media improves safety, comfort, and image quality, especially in high-risk patients.
+• Choosing the right contrast agent (low-osmolality for routine cases, iso-osmolality for higher-risk patients), iodine concentration, and warming the media improves safety, comfort, and image quality, especially in neonates and infants.

-• Pre-procedure assessment, including risk factors, renal function, hydration, medications, and patient/parent education, optimizes safety and reduces reaction risk.
+• Pre-procedure assessment, including risk factors, renal function evaluation, hydration status, medication review, and patient and parent education, supports safety and reduces reaction risk before contrast administration.

-• ContrastConnect offers virtual radiologist supervision, technologist training, and flexible coverage, ensuring safe, compliant, and scalable pediatric contrast imaging.
+• ContrastConnect offers virtual radiologist supervision, technologist training, and flexible coverage, supporting safe, compliant, and scalable pediatric contrast imaging across outpatient facilities and hospital networks.

 ContrastConnect: Virtual Contrast Supervision That Never Misses